enesyazgan-sjsu/emotion-chatbot/README.md

 entering an api-key in the first window will use that - otherwise it will look for an environment variable to use

 shift-enter will send the text to chatGPT (as will the send button)

+3/10/24:

+**multiple EAR**
+self.useMultEAR = True (current default) will cause the system to add emotional augmentation at multiple points within a single chat input.
+False will only use one emotional augmentation.